seppo0010/rlite/doc/rld-format.md

 00 00 00 00                   # metadata of the second database
 ...
 00 00 00 00                   # metadata of the Nth database
+00 00 00 00                   # metadata of the scripts database
 ...                           # padding
 ```